awayjs/scene/README.md

-# Awayjs Display
+# AwayJS Display

-Dependency for Awayjs applications requiring a heirarchical scenegraph: contains data structures for a collection of display object types, as well as geometric prefabs for simple 2D & 3D objects.
+Dependency for AwayJS applications requiring a heirarchical scenegraph: contains data structures for a collection of display object types, as well as geometric prefabs for simple 2D & 3D objects.

-## Awayjs Dependencies
+## AwayJS Dependencies

 * core
 * graphics